 Seaforth Avenue and O’Hara Avenue:

-• Phase 1, 2024 (approved): new pedestrian crossing markings and painted curb extensions to improve safety for all road users.
+• Phase 1, 2024 (approved and installed): new pedestrian crossing markings and painted curb extensions to improve safety for all road users.

 Artist rendering of Seaforth Avenue and O'Hara Avenue, showing wider sidewalks and pedestrian crossing markings